-- 1. Backup the Branch Gateway by entering backup config usb usbdevice0 backupname, where backup-name is the backup directory path and file name you are creating on the USB mass-storage device. - A backup directory is created on the USB mass-storage device, with a directory structure as detailed in Sample backup directory after backup on page 86. - 2.
-From the Avaya support Website, download to your PC the firmware files of the media modules you are adding or upgrading. - For each media module, download all firmware corresponding to the various hardware vintage/suffix versions available for that module.
+- 1. Backup Branch Gateway by entering backup config usb usbdevice0 backupname, where backup-name is the backup directory path and file name you are creating on the USB mass-storage device. - A backup directory is created on the USB mass-storage device. - 2.
+From Avaya support Website, download to your PC the firmware files of the media modules you are adding or upgrading. - For each media module, download all firmware corresponding to the various hardware vintage/suffix versions available for that module.
 If you are not sure which files you need, you can download the firmware files of all media modules.
-The restore operation uses only the files needed. - 3.
-Insert the USB mass-storage device into the PC's USB port, and copy the media modules' firmware files to the MM subdirectory under the root backup directory.
+The restore operation uses only the files needed.

+3. Insert the USB mass-storage device into the PC's USB port, and copy the media modules' firmware files to the MM subdirectory under the root backup directory.